KuroLabs/stegcloak/README.md

 ```
 ### Additional support

-- **STEGCLOAK_PASSWORD** environment variable if set will be used by default as password
+- **STEGCLOAK_PASSWORD** environment variable, if set, will be used by default as password.

-- **Config file** support to configure Stegcloak CLI and to avoid prompts. <a href='https://github.com/KuroLabs/stegcloak/wiki/Stegcloak---configuration-file'> Read Config docs here</a>
+- **Configuration file** support to configure StegCloak CLI and to avoid prompts.
+Read the config docs <a href='https://github.com/KuroLabs/stegcloak/wiki/StegCloak-Configuration-File'>here.</a>

 ## API Usage